 Some of Cloisters’ present public law instructions include:

-Tom Gillie, Rachel Barrett and Nathan Roberts advise the Labour Party in respect of disputes concerning party membership, ensuring that these are resolved applying public law principles.
+- Tom Gillie and Rachel Barrett advise the Labour Party in respect of disputes concerning party membership, ensuring that these are resolved applying public law principles.

 - Sheryn Omeri acts for Bernadette Sargeant, widow of Carl Sargeant AM in the judicial review of the decisions of the First Minister of Wales and the Permanent Secretary to the Welsh Government in relation to the establishment of an Independent Investigation into the circumstances leading to Carl Sargeant’s death.

 The Head of Cloisters’ Public and Administrative Law Group is Sheryn Omeri.